 Are You Betting On Humanity or Against It?

 If the reader can suspend their disbelief that Elon Musk is an ordinary human being, I think we can agree that no one alive is immune to such a damaging parade of intense and constant stress.
 Maybe that’s why Tesla is one of the most shorted stocks on the New York Stock Exchange.
-However, before this woeful doubt devolves into talk about stopping assembly of electric vehicles and pulling cars off the streets, let’s please take a history lesson from 2002 and try hard not to repeat our same obvious mistakes.
+However, before this devolves into stopping assembly of electric vehicles and pulling cars off the streets, let’s please take a history lesson from 2002 and try hard not to repeat our same obvious mistakes.

-Possible Outcomes for Tesla
+Outcomes for Tesla

 Tesla could succeed, leaving Musk sitting as one of the most helpful and influential figures in the history of human society.